Investing Strategy Research

 Implement This Strategy Guide

-Buffett’s most important measure to decide whether to invest in a company, the Margin of Safety, is the percentage difference between its Fair Value and actual stock price.
+Buffett’s most important measure in deciding whether to invest in a company, the margin of safety, is the percentage difference between its fair value and actual stock price.
 This metric is our arsenal’s most significant valuation metric, as it is the final output of a detailed discounted cash flow analysis.

 A Strong Earnings Per Share History & Growth Rate.
 Earnings per share (EPS) is a very important metric for Buffett and Wall Street.
 Buffett looks for companies with a consistent record of earnings growth, particularly over a 5 to 10-year period.